richardnfag/fluor/README.md

 # Fluor Functions

-Fluor Functions is a serverless platform written in Rust.
+Fluor Functions is a **experimental** serverless platform written in Rust.

 ## Architecture